MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbServer/management-tools/call-quality-dashboard/get-item-ancestors.md

 }]
 ```

- *Item1* -ID do item.
+ *Item1*  - ID do item.

- *Item2* -Depth é a distância do item.
+ *Item2*  - Profundidade é a distância do Item.
 0 é o pai imediato.

- *Item3* -título do item.
+ *Item3*  - Título do item.